icopy-site/awesome/docs/awesome/awesome-audiovisual.md

 - [GIMP](https://www.gimp.org/) - GIMP is a cross-platform image editor available for Linux, Windows, and macOS.
 - [Inkscape](https://inkscape.org/) - Inkscape is a professional vector graphics editor for Linux, Windows and macOS.

+## Management

+- [Rentman](https://rentman.io/) - Cloud rental software for AV & Event companies.
+Resource planning, scheduling and more. `⚠ not free`

 ## Resources